 14.3 Changes to the Constitution will be approved by the Full Council.
-However, minor changes, not affecting the substance of the Constitution, such as correction of typographical errors or changes in job titles or the management structure, may be made by the Directors with the approval of the Monitoring Officer and in consultation with the Leader of the Council.
+However, minor changes, not affecting the substance of the Constitution, such as correction of typographical errors or changes in job titles or the management structure, may be made by the Directors with the approval of the Monitoring Officer and in consultation with the Leader of the Council and the Chair of Working Arrangements Group.